Djacon/obsidian-ml-notes/ML & DL/Metrics/Classification metrics/Confusion Matrix.md

-**Confusion Matrix** is a [[metric]] table that is used to evaluate the performance of a [[machine learning]] algorithm.
+**Confusion Matrix** is a [[metric]] table that is used to evaluate the performance of a [[Machine Learning]] algorithm.
 It provides a summary of the number of correct and incorrect predictions made by the algorithm, compared to the actual results

 ![[Confusion_matrix_image.jpg]]